o3de/o3de.org/content/docs/user-guide/networking/serializers.md

 description: An overview and reference for data serializers used by the Open 3D Engine networking stack.
 ---

-Open 3D Engine has support for a variety of Serializers for visiting an object hierarchy and performing operations upon that hierarchy, typically reading from or writing data to the object hierarchy for reasons of persistence or network transmission.
+Open 3D Engine supports a variety of Serializers for visiting an object hierarchy and performing operations upon that hierarchy, typically reading from or writing data to the object hierarchy for reasons of persistence or network transmission.

 This section describes the ISerializer interface and various Serializer implementations included in AzNetworking.
 It also describes Serializers that function as wrappers that can be used to supplement other Serializer types.